 - project name - the (free text) name of the new project.

-- cms - produces the CMS web application, which includes the repository, configured to use an embedded, file-based database storage.
+- cms - produces the Bloomreach Experience Manager platform web application, which includes the repository, configured to use an embedded, file-based database storage.

-- site - produces the Hippo delivery tier-based site web application, which connects to the repository to show the content on a website.
+- site - produces a JAR file containing web application components and a WAR containing the actual Bloomreach Experience Manager site web application, which connects to the platform to render the content on a website.

-- essentials - produces the setup web application, which helps you configuring and extending your Hippo project.
+- essentials - produces the setup web application, which helps you configuring and extending your Bloomreach Experience Manager project.